 Quantitative data collection utilized online surveys to facilitate the sampling process.
-Prior to data collection, the researchers conducted a questionnaire pilot test with experts to validate the instrument.
+Before data collection, the researchers conducted a questionnaire pilot test with experts to validate the instrument.
 Subsequently, the researchers assessed the instrument's validity by administering the questionnaire to ten respondents who were employees of Bank Syariah Indonesia.
 The questionnaire results indicated the instrument's suitability for further distribution to the research sample.
 Additionally, an online survey was conducted using Google Forms, distributed via widely-used messaging apps in Indonesia, namely WhatsApp and Telegram, to reach diverse and willing participants.
-Over the course of two months (January-March 2024), a total of 135 questionnaires were collected, undergoing standard quality checks by the authors.
-After removing incomplete or unusable surveys,

-120 valid responses were retained for analysis (See Table 1 for the demographic information).
+Over two months (January-March 2024), the authors collected a total of 135 questionnaires, undergoing standard quality checks.
+After removing incomplete or unusable surveys, 120 valid responses were retained for analysis see Table 1 for the demographic information).